collective/collective.honeypot/README.rst

     ``POST`` requests.
-This may be handy if you want to effectively make a Plone Site read-only, for example in preparation of a security release or when you are doing a big migration in a new zope instance and want to keep the old instance alive for the time being.
+This may be handy if you want to effectively make a Plone Site read-only, for example in preparation of a security release or when you are doing a big migration in a new Zope instance and want to keep the old instance alive for the time being.
 Note that, like the rest of the checks, this only has an effect in a Plone (or CMF) site, not in the Zope root.